 If you want to print or otherwise reprocess agenda views, it can be useful to create an agenda from the command line.
 This is the purpose of the function org-batch-agenda.
 It takes as a parameter one of the strings that are the keys in org-agenda-custom-commands.
-For example, to directly print the current TODO list, you could use which will produce a 300 day agenda, fully restricted to the Org file '~/org/projects.org', not even including the diary.
+For example, to directly print the current TODO list, you could use

 '''

-emacs -batch -l ^{\sim}/.emacs -eval '(org-batch-agenda "t")' | lpr You may also modify parameters on the fly like this:
+emacs -batch -l ~/.emacs -eval '(org-batch-agenda "t")' | lpr

 '''

+You may also modify parameters on the fly like this: